Frank Thompson (SOE officer): Second World War

+Post War

 After the war and the establishment of a Communist government in Bulgaria, the nearby villages of Livage, Lipata, Tsarevi Stragi, Malak Babul, Babul and Zavoya were merged and renamed to Thompson (Томпсън) in the British officer's honour.
 Similarly, the railway station at Prokopnik, the site of a fierce battle, became "Major Thompson Station".
+Thompson Hill in Antarctica is also named after Frank Thompson.

+Biographies

 E.P.
 Thompson wrote two books about his brother, the first with his mother, There is a Spirit in Europe: A Memoir of Frank Thompson.
+This 1947 out of print publication was re-released in 2024 by Brittunculi Records & Books.
 The second, Beyond the Frontier: the Politics of a Failed Mission, Bulgaria 1944, appeared in 1996.

-Honours

-Thompson Hill in Antarctica is named after Frank Thompson.